ember-learn/ember-blog/content/the-ember-times-issue-60.md

 read the [entire proposal here](https://github.com/MelSumner/rfcs/blob/feature/rfc-discord/text/0000-discord.md) and the comments along the RFC which have [already been made](https://github.com/emberjs/rfcs/pull/345).

-If you have new (and of course friendly! ❤️) information to add to the conversation, please do so [in the RFC's comments section](https://github.com/emberjs/rfcs/pull/345).
+If you have new (and friendly! ❤️) information to add to the conversation, please do so [in the RFC's comments section](https://github.com/emberjs/rfcs/pull/345).
 And once again: Thank you all for all your feedback! ✨

 ---